 One of the exciting facets of DSLR photography is the ability to change lenses.
 Getting a handle on the different type of lenses available and what each one does will open up a whole new world of photography for you.
-Images you thought you’d never be able to capture will become just a lens change away.
+In this post, I will show you the essential lenses and filters you need.

 First of all, remember there is no limit to the types of lenses that are suitable for your personal use.
 When you consider using or purchasing a new lens, think about the type of photography you most enjoy and what you find lacking for it with your current lens.